It is important that all dogs, cats and rabbits are vaccinated. A general health check is carried out at every vaccination appointment.

 This protocol ensures adequate protection against these serious diseases, whilst minimising the chance of any potential side effects.

 We also recommend vaccinating against kennel cough annually.
-A single dose of the vaccine is administered into the dog’s nostril.
+A single dose of the vaccine is administered into the dog’s mouth, onto the gums.
 Kennel cough is a form of infectious bronchitis and can be contracted by contact with an infected dog.

 Cats should be routinely vaccinated against the following diseases: Cat Flu (feline rhinotracheitis), Feline Enteritis (panleucopenia), Calicivirus and FeLV (leukaemia).

-At Swanscombe, Meopham and Sevenoaks, we use a combined vaccine providing protection against all of the above.
+At Swanscombe, Meopham, Sevenoaks and Tonbridge we use a combined vaccine providing protection against all of the above.

 From 9 weeks of age, 2 vaccinations 3 weeks apart.
 Following this, annual boosters are required to maintain immunity.